Chautauqua: self-hostable audiobook pipeline (BNM, multi-backend TTS, M4B export). Mirror of github.com/elog08/chautauqua.

 Which backend should I use?

 • Just want to try it out?
-Use gemini or voxtral — cloud-based, no hardware requirements, sign up for a free API key and go.
+Use gemini — cloud-based, no hardware requirements, sign up for a free API key and go.

 • Apple Silicon Mac (M1/M2/M3/M4)?
 Use mlx with the kokoro model for the best speed/quality tradeoff.
-Upgrade to chatterbox for voice cloning or voxtral (the MLX model, not the API) for multilingual support.
+Upgrade to chatterbox for voice cloning or voxtral (the local MLX model) for multilingual support.

 • Linux with NVIDIA GPU?
-Either run cuda (Kokoro on PyTorch CUDA — docker compose --profile cuda up -d, see docs/guides/cuda.md) or set up a vllm server for higher-throughput batch rendering.
+Run cuda (Kokoro on PyTorch CUDA — docker compose --profile cuda up -d, see docs/guides/cuda.md).

 • No GPU, no API key?
 Use piper for the smallest local ONNX path, or cpu with kokoro for higher quality PyTorch inference.